pointfreeco/swift-overture/README.md

 // [4, 9, 16]
 ```

-This refactor reads much better, but it's less performant: we're mapping over the array twice!
+This refactor reads much better, but it's less performant: we're mapping over the array twice and creating an intermediate copy along the way!
 How can we get the best of both worlds?
 Function composition to the rescue!

 ``` swift
 [1, 2, 3].map(pipe(incr, square))